nvim-lualine/lualine.nvim/BREAKING_CHANGES.md

 - modus_vivendi    -> modus-vivendi

 ### function components now receive some default parameters
-Now function components receive same args as `update_status`.
-So fuctions signature is now
+Now function components receive the same args as `update_status`.
+So the function signature is now:
 ```lua
 function(self, is_active)
 ```
-`self` is a table that represents the component in lualine & `is_active` is a boolean value that indicates whether the function is being evaluated for active statusline or inactive statusline.
+`self` is a table that represents the component in lualine & `is_active` is a boolean value that indicates whether the function is being evaluated for an active statusline or an inactive statusline.
 This means function components can be more versatile.
-But also means you can't use functions that take optional arguments directly as function component . `lsp_status` is such a cases it takes an optional `winid` in first argument .
+But it also means you can't use functions that take optional arguments directly as function component. `lsp_status` is such a case that takes an optional `winid` in its first argument.
-You can wrap it with a function so those self & is_active doesn't get passed to `lsp_status`
+You can wrap it with a function so the `self` & `is_active` don't get passed to `lsp_status`
 ```lua
 lualine_c = { function() return require'lsp-status'.status() end}